West Houston Quilter's Guild

 Bees are truly the "heart" of the guild.
 Our Bees range from 2 to 15 people in size, with an average of 8.
 West Houston Quilt Guild has 17 Bees.
 Bees generally meet at member's homes or a business to share fellowship and their love of quilting.
 Each group determines its own scope and purpose.
 Anyone can start a Bee, and you may belong to as many as your energy and commitment allow; all guild members are encouraged to join in the fun.

 Lasting friendships form inside Bees.
 They often take on quilting projects as a group.
-If your Bee would like to have photos of a project or activity to show off please contact Guild Beekeeper or the Web mistress and let her know you have items you want on the web.
-For information about any of the bees or if you are interested in joining an existing bee or starting a new bee please contact our Guild Beekeeper or complete a bee interest form and bring it with you to a guild meeting.
+If your Bee would like to have photos of a project or activity to show off please contact the Web mistress and let her know you have items you want on the web.
+For information about any of the bees or if you are interested in joining an existing bee or starting a new bee please contact our Membership Chairperson.

 What is Show & Tell?